Guilherme-CA-Dias/knowledge-poc/README.md

 # CRM Integration Example

 This is a template for an application showcasing integration capabilities using [Integration.app](https://integration.app).
-The app is built with Next.js and demonstrates how to implement user authentication and integration token generation.
+The app is built with Next.js and demonstrates how to:

+* implement user authentication and integration token generation
+* manage integrations
+* manage field mappings
+* import all CRM contacts
+* continuously sync updates from CRM contacts
+* lookup contact by email or phone number
+* update a contact

+This repo also includes files to create the required actions and flows in your own Integration.app workspace.
+See below for details.

 ## Prerequisites

 - Node.js 18+ installed
 - Integration.app workspace credentials (Workspace Key and Secret)

-## Setup
+## App Setup

 1. Clone the repository: